biopragmatics/oquat/docs/unknowns/source/peco.md

 </details>

-## `PECO_GIT` (80)
+## `PECO_GIT`

+There are 80 usages of `PECO_GIT` in `peco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PECO_GIT)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PECO_GIT).

 <details>
 <summary>Click to expand the `PECO_GIT` table</summary>